-I am an early-stage PhD student at the Computer Science Department of Missouri S&T (Missouri University of Science and Technology), specializing in theoretical quantum computing.
-My academic journey began in Photonics, but my deep passion for mathematics and quantum computing inspired me to gradually transition into theoretical research.
+I received my M.S. in Computer Science from Missouri University of Science and Technology, where I worked in theoretical quantum computing.
+My academic journey began in Photonics, but my interest in mathematics and quantum computing gradually led me toward theoretical research.

 Over the years, I have dedicated myself to building a strong foundation in mathematics and quantum computing through self-learning and independent study.
 Platforms like Mathematics and Quantum Computing Stack Exchange have been invaluable in this process, allowing me to engage with global communities, tackle challenging problems, and develop a structured understanding of complex concepts.
-Navigating this unconventional path has required resilience and perseverance to overcome both uncertainty and criticism, making the journey profoundly rewarding and fulfilling.
+This path has strengthened my mathematical maturity and my ability to learn independently, while helping me connect ideas across mathematics, theoretical computer science, and quantum computing.

 Feel free to navigate through the Learning Journey section to explore my notes, insights, and resources that have fueled my learning journey.